-We know little of Antipas who is specifically mentioned.
-Legend says that Antipas was slowly roasted in a large brazen bowl for refusing to acknowledge Caesar as lord and sacrifice to the false gods, but this cannot be verified.
+We know little of "Antipas," specifically mentioned as my faithful witness.
+Legend says Antipas was slowly roasted in a large brazen bowl as a sacrifice to the false gods for refusing to acknowledge Caesar as lord, but this cannot be verified.
 While we don't know the details of how he died, we do know he stood for the truth of Jesus Christ and ultimately paid the supreme price with his own life.